Architects: The Architectural Team

 The 100+ year-old Nockege River Mill Building, formerly home to the Fitchburg Yarn Company, is situated on 7.4 acres on the banks of the Nashua River.
 Its 182,500 square feet spans three massive floors.

-The thoughtful restoration and adaptive reuse of the historic structure features 57 oversized, modern lofts market-rate units – boasting more than 280, 8-foot by 10-foot windows to provide each unit with expansive views and an abundance of natural light – of which 39 of the units are affordable.
+The thoughtful adaptive reuse and restoration of the historic building structure features 57 oversized, modern lofts market-rate units – boasting more than 280, 8-foot by 10-foot windows to provide each unit with expansive views and an abundance of natural light – of which 39 of the units are affordable.

 The redesign includes a community space, exposed brick walls, a fitness center with yoga room and a grand central atrium gallery.
 The original mill design allowed river water to flow through its partial earthen basement – the design team removed the first-floor wood deck and rebuild it with concrete slab, 27” higher than the existing floor, raising it above the 100-year floodplain.